-Léri-Weill dyschondrosteosis (LWD) is a skeletal dysplasia marked by disproportionate short stature and the characteristic Madelung wrist deformity (see this term).
+A rare, genetic skeletal dysplasia marked by disproportionate short stature and the characteristic Madelung wrist deformity.

-Prevalence of LWD is unknown.
+Prevalence of Léri-Weill dyschondrosteosis (LWD) is unknown.

 LWD is inherited in a pseudoautosomal dominant manner with each child of an affected individual having a 50% chance of inheriting the mutation.
 If both parents have LWD, the offspring will have a 50% chance of having LWD, a 25% chance of having LMD, and a 25% chance of having neither condition.

 Management should include regular surveillance with biannual height evaluations and annual wrist radiographs.
-Treatment options include administration of recombinant human GH (rhGH) to improve final adult height; or concurrent use of rhGH and gonadotrophin-releasing hormone agonist (GnRHa) to prevent the blunted pubertal growth spurt caused by the presence of estrogen.
+Treatment options include administration of recombinant human growth hormone (rhGH) to improve final adult height; or concurrent use of rhGH and gonadotrophin-releasing hormone agonist (GnRHa) to prevent the blunted pubertal growth spurt caused by the presence of estrogen.
 Molecular genetic testing of at-risk family members ensures early treatment with rhGH therapy to improve growth.
 Wrist splints, supports and ergonomic devices may reduce wrist discomfort.
 In some cases, surgical intervention (physiolysis of the ulnar aspect of the distal radius and excision of the Vickers ligament) is required in mid-to-late childhood and may decrease pain and restore wrist function.

 The quality of life is good for individuals with LWD.
 Pain may worsen with age due to arthritis in the joint.
 Individuals with LMD have problems associated with their severe short stature and severely shortened arms.